What You Need to Know About FICO and VantageScore

 Inquiries affect the two scores differently.
 Both scores are affected by hard inquiries, which happen when a lender checks your score because you’ve applied for an account.
 But the rules vary slightly.

-FICO treats mortgage, auto and student loan inquiries differently because it acknowledges that many consumers shop around to find the best rates.
+FICO treats mortgage, auto and student loan inquiries differently because it acknowledges that many consumers shop around to find their best rates.
 “Instead of penalizing them for being a smart consumer, FICO has built this logic into their scoring system,” Ulzheimer said.
 As long as these inquiries are within 45 days of one another, the scoring system treats them as one inquiry.

 VantageScore’s treatment of inquiries is simpler.
 Any inquiries, regardless of type, are considered a single inquiry if they’re within 14 days of one another.